Expert Care and Support with Hearing Aids

 - It is possible to balance the loudness of low, medium, or high sounds (bass and treble) or adjust microphone settings between directional and omnidirectional to hear better during difficult listening situations.

-- The app could allow you to make ear specific adjustments for each hearing aid or both together.
-Most people have hearing loss in both ears but may need to make adjustments on each ear separately depending on the external sound environment and source of the sound.
+- The app could allow you to make ear-specific adjustments for each hearing aid or both together.
+Most people have hearing loss in both ears but may need to make adjustments to each ear separately depending on the external sound environment and source of the sound.

 - Depending on the hearing aid, some apps can connect your devices with various other internet services that also support remote-controlled devices.
 These devices may include alarms, for when there is someone at your door or a fire alarm.